invizus/simpyblog-backend/README.md

 * various checks
 * maybe copy or git frontend and generate index pages if any

-## Start new project
+## Your project
-If you want to start new project, run `python3 init-project.py install`
+If you want to use this for your website create config.yml (using cofnig.yml.example) run `python3 init-project.py install` this will perform various checks, then will create a database.
+TODO: write manual or script how to setup Apache/nginx
+TODO: add link to frontend